ying-w/chipseq-compare/DIME/README.md

 But I must have messed up somewhere because even running a smaller chromosome I was hitting the max Wall time and not being able to finish running DIME

 :(

+## Future direction
+If I have some downtime in the future, I might cut out certain regions (peaks) or make the big size larger or take possible half a chromosome but for now I will investigate other techniques.